gregrosshost/wheelingna.org/README.md

 make migration to create sub committee reports table and create schema make migration to create group reports table and create schema run migrations

+fix migrations for report type updated ReportResource records to save and edit data appropriately by the report type

+## Install Code Editor to Create custom page blocks